-- The wheel rims should be checked for cracks, bends or warpage before each ride.
+- The wheel rims should be checked for cracks, bends, warpage or other damage before each ride.
 If any damage is found, have a Yamaha dealer replace the wheel.
 Do not attempt even the smallest repair to the wheel.
 A deformed or cracked wheel must be replaced. - The wheel should be balanced whenever either the tire or wheel has been changed or replaced.
 An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life.

-Adjusting the clutch lever free play
+EAU33892 Adjusting the clutch lever free play

-- 1. Clutch lever free play adjusting bolt - 2.
+1. Clutch lever free play adjusting bolt 2.
 Clutch lever free play